sirlucjan/lucjan-kernels/README.md

 # My own kernels.
-Use at your own risk
+Use at your own risk.
+# Dell Inspiron 15-3542 (3542-2538) with Fourth Gen Intel Core i3/i5/i7 optimized.

 # Download: